 Workshops and Events for Students

-Each Fall and Winter term, the SLC sponsors or co-sponsors a variety of free workshops and events for students.
+Each fall and winter term, the SLC sponsors or co-sponsors a variety of workshops and events for students.
 Below are some of our most common workshop offerings.

-For a list of current offerings, or to register for an SLC workshop or event, visit the LSA Student Workshop Registration Page.
+For a list of current offerings visit the LSA Student Workshop Registration Page.

 Sure you can pursue the "ordinary" health careers after you graduate from UM — medicine, dentistry, pharmacy, veterinary medicine, etc. — but why be ordinary?
 There are many other exciting graduate school opportunities for science students.
 Find out about the graduate and professional programs from a panel of presenters like the School of Natural Resources, Program in Biomedical Science, Public Health, Forensic Science (MSU), Kinesiology, and the Career Center.

 Applying to medical school is a daunting task.
-Robert Ruiz, Director of Medical School Admissions at the University of Michigan, will give students an insider's perspective regarding what aspects of the application are most important, what fatal mistakes students can make, and how to improve your application regardless of your grades or MCAT scores.
+An admissions director from the Medical School at the University of Michigan, will give students an insider's perspective regarding what aspects of the application are most important, what fatal mistakes students can make, and how to improve the application regardless of grades or MCAT scores.